 2 packages pre-made pie crust (Pillsbury are lard-free)

 Pre-heat oven to 400 degrees.

 Sauté meat (or potato) over medium heat, adding garlic, onions, paprika, thyme, 1 tsp curry powder, black pepper, African Hot Pepper and salt.
 Stir together, and then add the diced jalapeño.
 Be sure to mix thoroughly so you don’t get “hot spots” from all the spicy peppers.
 I use a potato masher to break up the filling so it starts becoming cohesive.

 Remove from the heat, adding the bread crumbs and the broth.
 Stir well to combine and set aside to cool completely.
 Make sure mixture is cooled or it will start cooking the dough if you add it in while it’s still hot.

 Meanwhile, whisk together the egg, remaining curry powder and water in a small bowl.
 Set aside.

 On a work surface, unroll the pie crusts and cut out 3-inch rounds using a cookie cutter (or a prep bowl rim as I did – see photo).

 TIP: I always use parchment paper on my baking sheets.
 It keeps things from sticking, no added calories from cooking sprays or greasing your tray.
-And helps food cook evening because it acts as a buffer from contact with the metal tray.
+And helps food cook evenly because it acts as a buffer from contact with the metal tray.